SilkRose/Pony/stories/creative-freedom/creative-freedom.md

 I fidget.
 "I wanted to ask you something… I wanted to know if you had written any books…" I say, shaken.

-Twilight tilts her head confused, but keeps reading.
+Twilight tilts her head in confusion, but keeps reading.
 "I've thought about it, but so far no. Why do you ask?"

 "Oh, I had assumed you did because you live in a library and read so much… I guess it's not important…" I say before I turn around and start to shamble towards the door.